GillPer/News_Research_Bot/README.md

 # News_Research_Bot

-This project demonstrates the creation of an end-to-end research tool that allows users to input news article URLs and ask questions to retrieve answers from the provided articles using Language Learning and Streamlit.
+This project is an end-to-end research tool that enables users to input URLs of news articles and ask targeted questions, retrieving precise answers from the provided articles.
+Built using Language Learning Models (LLM) and Streamlit, this tool is ideal for researchers and analysts who need quick insights from a large volume of news articles.

 ## Features

-- **Document Loaders**: Load text data from different sources (e.g., URLs, CSV files)
+- **Automated Content Loading**: Pulls text from various sources, such as URLs and CSV files.
-- **Text Splitting**: Divide large text into smaller chunks using CharacterTextSplitter or RecursiveCharacterTextSplitter
+- **Efficient Text Splitting**: Divides large text bodies into manageable chunks, improving processing and retrieval efficiency.
-- **Vector Databases**: Store embeddings of text chunks in a vector database (e.g., faiss)
+- **Vector Database**: Embeds and stores text chunks in a vector database (FAISS) for quick retrieval.
-- **Retrieval QA with Source Chain**: Retrieve relevant text chunks from the Vector Database based on a user's question and form a prompt for LLM, which then generates the final answer.
+- **Question-Answering**: Leverages Retrieval QA with Source Chain to find relevant text chunks, generate responses, and cite sources.

 ## Setup and Installation